 (1) CUSIP® is a registered trademark of the American Bankers Association.
 CUSIP data herein is provided by CUSIP Global Services ("CGS") managed on behalf of the American Bankers Association by FactSet Research Systems Inc. This data is not intended to create a database and does not serve in any way as a substitute for the CGS database.
 CUSIP® numbers are provided for convenience of reference only.
-None of the City, the Financial Advisor, or the Initial Purchaser take any responsibility for the accuracy of such numbers.
+None of the City, the Financial Advisor, or the Initial Bond Purchaser take any responsibility for the accuracy of such numbers.

-REDEMPTION . . .
-The City reserves the right, at its option, to redeem Bonds having stated maturities on and after September 1, 2035, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on September 1, 2034, or any date thereafter, at the par value thereof plus accrued interest to the date fixed for redemption.
-If two or more consecutive serial maturities of the Bonds are grouped into a single maturity (the "Term Bonds") will be subject to mandatory sinking fund redemption in accordance with applicable provisions of the Bond Ordinance and will be described in the final Official Statement.
+OPTIONAL REDEMPTION...
+The City reserves the right, at its option, to redeem Bonds maturing on May 1, 2035, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof within a maturity, on May 1, 2034, or any date thereafter, at the par value thereof plus accrued interest to the date of redemption (see "THE BONDS - Optional Redemption").

-LEGALITY . . .
-The Bonds are offered for delivery when, as and if issued and received by the winning bidder for the Bonds (the "Initial Purchaser") subject to the approving opinion of the Attorney General of Texas and the opinion of Norton Rose Fulbright US LLP, Bond Counsel, Dallas, Texas (see APPENDIX B, "Form of Bond Counsel's Opinion").
+LEGALITY...
+The Bonds are offered for delivery when, as and if issued and received by the Initial Purchaser subject to the approving opinion of the Attorney General of Texas and the opinion of Norton Rose Fulbright US LLP, Bond Counsel, Dallas, Texas (see Appendix B, "Form of Bond Counsel's Opinion")

-DELIVERY . . .
+DELIVERY ...
 It is expected that the Bonds will be available for delivery through DTC on June 5, 2025 (the "Delivery Date").

-BIDS DUE WEDNESDAY, MAY 7, 2025 AT 9:45 AM, CDT \
+BIDS DUE WEDNESDAY, MAY 7, 2025 AT 10:15 AM, CDT

-\ Preliminary, subject to change.
-See "The BONDS - Adjustment of Principal Amounts and/or Types of Bids" in the "Notice of Sale and Bidding Instructions".
+Preliminary, subject to change.
+See "THE BONDS - Adjustment of Principal Amounts and/or Types of Bids" in the "Notice of Sale and Bidding Instructions".